 What possesses people to buy this stuff?
 Do they buy this stuff?

-It costs £14 for a car, more for a van.
+It costs £14 for a car when selling, more for a van.
 How on earth anyone breaks even, let alone makes money is a mystery to me.
 It only leaves me even more annoyed that I could barely make £20 from the boot sale I tried once, selling brand new items and new – clean! – clothes and home decor pieces.
 Also, offended that I was offered 50p for a brand new Zara maxi skirt, with the tag still on.
 Where did I go wrong?!
-(May still have that!)

 I did have a nice ice cream though!